Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce RTX 3080, in theory, should perform a bit faster than the GeForce RTX 3070 in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce RTX 3080 should in theory be a little bit better than the GeForce RTX 3070 in general. (explain)

-Texel RateThe GeForce RTX 3080 will be a lot (about 42%) better at anisotropic filtering than the GeForce RTX 3070. (explain)
+Texel RateThe GeForce RTX 3080 is a lot (about 42%) more effective at anisotropic filtering than the GeForce RTX 3070. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce RTX 3070 is the winner, but only just. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce RTX 3070 is superior to the GeForce RTX 3080, but only just. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison